neurogeometry/Registrar/README.md

 To test the software, download <a href="http://www.northeastern.edu/neurogeometry/wp-content/uploads/RegistrarSampleData.zip">RegistrarSampleData.zip</a> (~160 MB) and extract its components.
 This folder includes the Neocortical Layer 1 Axons dataset of the DIADEM Competition, which can be used along with spatial registration.

-# A sample of input CSV file
+# A sample input CSV file content

 % Stack location on disk, stack position x, stack position y, stack position z